csdms/bmi/docs/source/bmi.var_funcs.md

   is returned from the function.
 - In C and Fortran, an integer status code indicating success (zero) or failure (nonzero) is returned.
-- If the given variable is a scalar (i.e., defined on a {ref}`scalar grid <unstructured-grids>`), the location from this function is ignored.

 :::{include} links.md
 :::